RyanJulyan/Flask-BDA/README.md

 ## Low-code platform
 ### Definition
-> A low-code development platform provides a development environment used to create application software through programatic or graphical user interfaces and configuration instead of traditional hand-coded computer programming.
+> A low-code development platform provides a development environment used to create application software through programmatic or graphical user interfaces and configurations instead of traditional hand-coded computer programming.

 # License